-SL.7.2-Analyze the main ideas and supporting details presented in diverse media and formats (e.g., visually, quantitatively, orally) and explain how the ideas clarify a topic, text, or issue under study.
-Activity: Red Big Ideas Lesson 8.1 Exploration Activity 2---students will listen to Sir Cumference and the First Round Table by Cindy Neuschwander and explain how the main ideas and supporting details in the story clarify their understanding of pi.
+SL.II.7.2 Analyze the main ideas and supporting details presented in diverse media and formats (e.g., visually, quantitatively, orally) and explain how the ideas clarify a topic, text, or issue under study.

+Activity: Students will listen to Sir Cumference and the First Round Table by Cindy Neuschwander and explain how the main ideas and supporting details in the story clarify their understanding of pi.